KailasMahavarkar/rustbox/docs/docs/examples.md

 # Examples and Usage Guide

-This document provides practical examples of using Mini-Isolate in various scenarios.
+This document provides practical examples of using rustbox in various scenarios.

 ## Basic Usage Examples